Building a successful marketing campaign from scratch

 Facebook suppresses most traffic, but once enough people engage, when it becomes popular, they instead lift up your posts above the noise.
 We call it critical mass.

 This year’s Grant Barbeque Festival had the largest turnout in the event’s history, reaching people all over central Florida.
 It not only proved the worth of building up a social media campaign from scratch, but laid down the groundwork for following years—The Grant BBQ Fest can only get bigger from here on out.

 Regarding the results of the Grant BBQ marketing campaign, Timmy Vee writes,

 “In the 17 years of the Festivals history, I have never seen online promotion and Marketing like I saw this year.
 I was a bit worried, but believed in Longbow after speaking with Eric and his son, Ryan.
 I didn’t understand everything at first, but I was made a believer.
 Looking forward to the 18th annual Grant BBQ Festival next year, with very little stress!
 Trust me when I tell you, it was amazing.”

 So many companies out there can build you a website, but often forget the most important part—promotion.
-Longbow’s mantra is “Brand, content, digital”.
-We don’t just leave you with a shiny new website to fend for yourself, we initiate a marketing campaign through our venture, GreenDev, designed to get you and your brand on your feet and seen by your target audience.
+Longbow’s mantra is “Brand, Content, Digital”.
+We don’t just leave you with a shiny new website to fend for yourself, we initiate marketing campaigns, designed to get your brand on your feet and seen by your target audience.